YaroslavTheOmen/dotfiles/README.md

 ## Install

-You should manually choose configs that you need and copy these files to their specific directories:
+You should manually choose configs that you need and copy these files to their specific directories (with the changes described above in [Dependencies](#dependencies)):

 - `configs/terminal/.wezterm.lua` should be placed in `~/.config`
 - `configs/terminal/config.fish` should be placed in `~/.config/fish/`